 For instance, stipulations in a prenuptial agreement regarding spousal support are generally allowed.
 However, if there are problems with the document, or the terms skew to drastically in one direction, a judge does have the ability to dismiss them.

 While a couple may try to get ahead of any potential issues in this area, the court has the final say.
 If the terms of a prenup are reasonable and truly represent the best interests of the child, the final judgment may look like what was put down on paper, but ultimately it’s up to the judge.

-DO I NEED A LAWYER FOR A PRENUPTIAL AGREEMENT?
+DO I NEED A LAWYER FOR A PRENUP?

 Unless a prenuptial agreement is carefully and accurately constructed, it may not stand up in court.
-You may save a few dollars in the short term by doing it yourself, but if it fails to protect your assets, you waste a great deal of time and money.
+Sure, you save a few dollars in the short term by doing it yourself, but if it fails to protect your assets, you waste a great deal of time and money.

 Because of this, it’s probably a good idea to work with a lawyer or at least have one take a look at the paperwork.
-An attorney can help create a prenup that’s more likely to hold up and carry substantial legal weight.
+An attorney can help create a prenup that’s more likely to hold up under scrutiny and carry substantial legal weight.